isbkch/algorithms/README.md

-Following a personnal challenge of one algorithm implementation a day.
+Following a personnal challenge of one personnal algorithm implementation a week.

 # algorithms implemented
 - Merge Sort Algorithm - php